chuxin0816/ratelimit/README.md

 # ratelimit
 The ratelimit package provides a distributed token bucket rate limiter for Go using Redis.
+When redis is not available, the rate limiter will fallback to a local in-memory rate limiter using the golang.org/x/time/rate package.
 ## Usage

 Import the package: